 Each year, so many MDA kids and their families can’t wait for MDA Summer Camp.
 Jennifer Allebach, MDA’s new senior vice president of Recreation and Camp Programs, can’t wait to welcome them.
 Jennifer joined MDA in May after a long career with Girl Scouts of the USA, where she worked in adult program development, volunteer . . .

-At MDA, we believe in the power of community and the importance of building relationships with families going through similar experiences.
-We invite individuals living with a neuromuscular disease, as well as caregivers and loved ones, to attend MDA Engage educational events taking place across the country.
-MDA Engage Community Education Seminars are one-day events . . .
+We believe in the power of community and the importance of building relationships with families going through similar experiences.
+If you are an individual living with a neuromuscular disease, we invite you and your loved ones to attend our MDA Engage Genetic Testing Webinar.
+It will broadcast live online on Friday, June 21 from 1 . . .